basho/basho_docs/content/riak/kv/2.0.2/setup/installing/debian-ubuntu.md

 [install source erlang]: /riak/kv/2.0.2/setup/installing/source/erlang
 [install verify]: /riak/kv/2.0.2/setup/installing/verify

+> **Note: 2.0.2 not currently available**
+>
+> Riak version 2.0.2 is not currently available for Debian/Ubuntu due to a known issue.
+If you'd like to upgrade Riak, we'd recommend waiting for the 2.0.4 release.

 Riak KV can be installed on Debian or Ubuntu-based systems using a binary package or by compiling from source code.